Kuenaimaku/lancer-briefings/README.md

 - `/missions` - This is where the summaries of missions are held.
 The filename MUST match the `slug` property within the App's data.
 - `/pilots` - This is where the images of pilots and their bios are held.
 Filenames MUST match the `callsign` property on pilots.
 - `/mechs` - This is where the images of mechs are held.
 Filenames MUST match the `mech` property on pilots.
-- `bullet.png` - This replaces the default bullet point in Markdown areas.
+- `bullet.webp` - This replaces the default bullet point in Markdown areas.
 - `events.md` - This is the Markdown file used to create the Event Log pane.
 - `planet.webm` - This is the planet rotation video used in the header.
 - `startup.ogg` - This is the sound that plays on page load.